Self-Evolving Integrated Vertical Heterogeneous Networks

 The concept of SE capability implements multi-level intelligent network management policies, which can work across different networks, operators, and even ecosystems (e.g., cellular or satellite ecosystems).
-SE is supported by advances in ML (e.g., federated learning, online learning, continual learning), the availability of edge and distributed collaborative computing, and the agility and mobility of network resources.
+SE is supported by advances in ML (e.g., federated learning, online learning, continual learning), the availability of edge and distributed collaborative computing, and also the agility and mobility of network resources. \end{itemize}